Mission Aware Cyber-physical Security: Evaluation

 \subsection{Discussion}

-\textsc{mission aware} can significantly minimize the amount of inspected subsystems compared to a purely perimeter-oriented approach while also still enabling mission success. \textsc{mission aware} should scale to complex systems, and even systems-of-systems, due to the modeling framework, the evidence associated with the model, and the implication of the evidence on the mission.
+Mission Aware demonstrates and reduces the number of subsystems requiring inspection by taking intro account requirements for mission success.
+The scalability of Mission Aware to complex systems is supported by three key factors: \begin{enumerate} \item Its robust hierarchical modeling and graph metamodel. \item The evidence associated with the model. \item The implications of this evidence on mission outcomes. \end{enumerate}

-\textbf{Model.} \quad The model is constructed in the SysML environment, a language familiar and often used by Systems Engineers to develop large-scale systems.
-The main motivation behind using SysML is that a designer can easily capture all the domains we utilize in this paper but also that diagram modifications, for example the construction of the mission specification after requirements, admissible behaviors, and system architecture are defined, is possible without having to reconstruct the domains or use different language semantics.
-It also assists in the graph representation because it relies on a visual language.
-Additionally, the model transformation, from SysML to GraphML, does not cause any information loss.
+\paragraph{Model} The model is constructed using a standardized systems engineering language, which allows for comprehensive representation of complex systems.
+This approach offers several advantages.
+Its versatility enables the capture of all necessary domains within a single framework, while its flexibility allows for easy modifications and updates, such as refining mission specifications based on defined requirements, behaviors, and system architecture.
+The language's graphical nature facilitates clear communication and understanding of system relationships, providing a visual representation that enhances comprehension.
+Furthermore, the model can be seamlessly converted to other formats, such as graph representations, without loss of information.
+This modeling approach provides a robust foundation for analyzing and designing large-scale systems, ensuring consistency across different stages of development and enabling efficient collaboration among stakeholders.

-\textbf{Evidence.} \quad The evidence collected for a given analysis is dependent on the mission and specifically the threats that are expected to be counteracted during the mission.
-Therefore, an exhaustive analysis of attack vectors is not necessary.
-However, since \textsc{mission aware} is model-driven and does not rely on a realized system, the descriptors associated with the corresponding system might produce more evidence than needed.
-This is the reasoning behind the {\em relevant} evidence.
-Namely, relevant evidence is only the subset of those database entries that is deemed to be truly applicable to the system.
-This set, as is the case in this paper, is much smaller than the collective amount of evidence an analyst might investigate using a more perimeter-based approach.
+\paragraph{Evidence} The evidence collected for a given analysis is tailored to the specific mission and the anticipated threats, eliminating the need for an exhaustive analysis of all possible attack vectors.
+Mission Aware's model-driven approach, while not relying on a realized system, may generate more evidence than necessary due to the comprehensive nature of system descriptors.
+This leads to the concept of \emph{relevant evidence}---a subset of database entries deemed truly applicable to the system under consideration.
+This focused approach results in a significantly smaller set of evidence compared to traditional perimeter-based methods, streamlining the analysis process while maintaining effectiveness.
+By concentrating on mission-critical elements, Mission Aware enables more efficient and targeted security assessments, potentially reducing the workload for analysts without compromising the depth of threat analysis.